About

 • CompTIA Secure Infrastructure Specialist

-Partnerships Vanta verified partner · Nordstellar verified partner
+Partnerships Vanta (compliance automation platform) verified partner · NordStellar (threat intelligence and continuous monitoring platform) verified partner

 The boundary: I assess the container, not the contents

 GuardXID examines who has access to AI tools and what those tools can reach inside your business.
-I do not read your client files, patient records, or matter documents — and I never will.
+I do not read your client files, patient records, or matter documents.
 This is what makes the work appropriate for law firms, medical practices, and any business where the contents of the work are protected by professional duty.

 Want to talk?

 A free consultation is the right place to start.
-We'll figure out what you have, what's missing, and what — if anything — GuardXID is the right partner for.
+We'll figure out what you have, what's missing, and whether GuardXID is the right partner for what you need.
 No pitch.

 Book a free consultation